"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Introduction

 \section{Introduction}

+Fairness in artificial intelligence (AI) has gained significant attention due to potential harms caused by relying on predicted outcomes, such as loan applications \cite{10.1145/3490354.3494408} and university admission \cite{10.1145/3351095.3372867}.
+AI fairness has been conceptualized along three main perspectives: \textit{interactional fairness}, i.e., focusing on fair interactions with individuals \cite{bies1987interactional}; \textit{procedural fairness}, i.e., fair processes leading to an AI system's outcomes \cite{Robert2020Designing,10.1145/3359284}; and \textit{outcome fairness}, i.e., evaluating whether the outcomes of an AI system are fair \cite{rawls2001justice}.
+Of these, outcome fairness is the most commonly assessed \cite{Robert2020Designing, 10.5555/3504035.3504042}, and it is also the perspective we seek to explore in this work.

-Fairness in artificial intelligence (AI) has gained significant attention due to potential harms caused by relying on predicted outcomes, such as loan applications \cite{10.1145/3490354.3494408} and university admission \cite{10.1145/3351095.3372867}. \rev{In developing AI models, their fairness has often been measured quantitatively through fairness metrics that evaluate whether a model treats individuals or groups in a fair manner \cite{10.1145/3194770.3194776}.
-Typically, AI experts, such as data scientists, AI developers, AI fairness researchers and practitioners, identify features that they would like to assess and protect, and then choose fairness metrics alongside thresholds that determine when outcomes are considered fair \cite{hort2023bias,10.1145/2783258.2783311, Saplicki2022}.
-While this common expert-driven practice simplifies processes and achieves nominal technical AI fairness, it rarely aligns with human-centered fairness, which goes beyond AI expert perspectives and requires AI systems to reflect the values and priorities that diverse users and groups see as essential to fairness \cite{10.1145/3025453.3025884, earnfairness}}.
+In practice, AI outcome fairness has often been measured quantitatively through fairness metrics that evaluate whether a model treats individuals or groups in a fair manner \cite{10.1145/3194770.3194776}.
+Typically, AI fairness researchers and practitioners with AI-related expertise whose task it is to design fair AI systems or mitigate existing AI systems so they are fair \cite{FairnessAssessmentPractionerPerspective}--who we refer to in this work as AI experts--identify features that they would like to assess and protect, and then choose fairness metrics alongside thresholds that determine when outcomes are considered fair \cite{hort2023bias,10.1145/2783258.2783311, Saplicki2022}.
+While this common expert-driven practice simplifies processes and achieves nominal technical AI fairness, it rarely aligns with human-centered fairness, which goes beyond AI expert perspectives and requires AI systems to reflect the values and priorities that diverse individuals and groups see as essential to fairness \cite{10.1145/3025453.3025884, earnfairness}.
 This misalignment arises because people interpret fairness differently \cite{landers2023auditing}.
-Recent studies further show that stakeholders without AI expertise (or non-experts), that is those without formal training or professional experience in AI model development, often hold fairness preferences that diverge from those of AI experts \cite{earnfairness, doi:10.1080/10447318.2022.2067936}.
+Recent studies further show that stakeholders without AI expertise, that is those without formal training or professional experience in AI model development, often differ from AI experts in defining AI fairness \cite{earnfairness, doi:10.1080/10447318.2022.2067936}.
 Moreover, even AI experts themselves report persistent challenges in determining which features to protect and which fairness metrics to apply \cite{FairnessAssessmentPractionerPerspective}.

 Bridging the gap between technical fairness and human-centered fairness is now becoming an increasingly urgent agenda for Human–Computer Interaction (HCI) and AI research \cite{10.1145/3711079, 10.1145/3025453.3025884, earnfairness, 10.1145/3630106.3659044, 10.1145/3544548.3581378}.
 Although existing research has explored how AI experts assess fairness \cite{10.1145/3544548.3581227} and the involvement of domain experts \cite{doi:10.1080/10447318.2022.2067936}, psychologists and ethics watchdogs \cite{landers2023auditing}, the voices of decision subjects, those directly affected by AI outcomes who often lack AI expertise, remain strikingly absent.
 As AI permeates everyday domains, everyone in society increasingly becomes decision subjects, yet they still have almost no effective avenues to participate in fairness assessments \cite{landers2023auditing, doi:10.1080/10447318.2022.2067936}.
 By overlooking these crucial voices, AI fairness may fall short of public expectations and lead to failures in real-world deployment \cite{2024FaccTAIFailureCards,10.1145/3334480.3375158, book/EthicalAlgorithm/10.5555/3379082, 10.1145/3173574.3174014}.